abcnorio/mixedmethod-rcode/README.md

 ## Overview

 The book itself is about mixed methodology especially if it comes to data analysis.
-Although the book is written in German (original language), the R-code can be used without any German language skills.
+Although the book is written in German (original language), the R code can be used without any German language skills.
 The notes and comments in the code are written in English.
-The code is not organized as a R-package and that's not the intention here.
+The code is not organized as a R package and that's not the intention here.
 However, some functions may be useful for this or that purpose.
 Comments here and there in the code should help to understand the main aim if the book is neither available or cannot be understood.

 ## License

 The R-code is licensed under GNU GPL v3.
 Please feel free to use, modify or share the code if it is helpful for you.

+## Background

+The book itself is about mixed methodology (quantitative, qualitative, boolean logic) and will be published in 2023 freely on some open library platform.

 ## Filenames